 Paul Furlong, MPhil, PhD (Professor) – Research interests include functional neuroimaging, epilepsy and sensory-motor pathway function in health and disease.
 Committed to developing humane clinical research techniques in Neuroscience.

-Klaus Kessler, Dip.
-Psych., PhD (Professor) – Current research interests: the use of MEG measures (evoked responses, oscillations, and synchronisation) as well as behavioural methods to investigate visual working memory, selective attention, the mirror system, and embodied (social) cognition.
+Dip.
+Psych., PhD (Professor) – Current research interests: the use of MEG measures (evoked responses, oscillations, and synchronisation) as well as TMS and behavioural methods to investigate visual working memory, selective attention, the mirror system, and embodied (social) cognition.

 Tim Meese, BSc, PhD (Professor) – Research interests: spatial vision, complex motion, the binding problem.

-Liz Moores, BA, PhD, CPsychol (Senior Lecturer) – Current research interests include dyslexia and visual attention.
+Liz Moores, BA, PhD, CPsychol (Reader) – Current research interests include dyslexia and visual attention.

-Nathan Ridout MA, MSc, PhD (Lecturer) – Research Interests: cognition and emotion; emotional processing in psychiatric disorders, autobiographical memory, processing of emotional faces.
+Nathan Ridout MA, MSc, PhD (Senior Lecturer) – Research Interests: cognition and emotion; emotional processing in psychiatric disorders, autobiographical memory, processing of emotional faces.

 Brian Roberts, MA, PhD (Professor) – Research in the auditory perception laboratory employs a variety of psychophysical techniques to investigate the cues used by the human auditory system for perceptual grouping and scene analysis.

-Cristina Romani, BSc, MA, PhD (Senior Lecturer) – Current research interests include aphasia, acquired dysgraphia, developmental dyslexia and models of short-term memory.
+Cristina Romani, BSc, MA, PhD (Reader) – Current research interests include aphasia, acquired dysgraphia, developmental dyslexia and models of short-term memory.

 Carl Senior, BSc, MSc, Ph.D (Reader) – Current research interests are in social cognitive neuroscience.